Sharing Your Kids With The World On Social Media; How It Can Affect Their Lives

-- Have you ever gone checked to see who is following your Facebook profile?
+Have you ever gone checked to see who is following your Facebook profile?
 You will be shocked!
-From all the people following our profile, many of them we don’t know and many are not our Facebook friends.
+Of all the people following our profile, many of them we don’t know and many are not our Facebook friends.

 Summary Of This Article

 To share or not to share kids’ pictures is your own decision.
-The reason for this article is to spread awareness, to open your eyes, to get you thinking about this topic and to get you to be more cautious, for your kids’ sake.
+The reason for this article is to spread awareness, open your eyes, get you thinking about this topic and get you to be more cautious, for your kids’ sake.